-Apple Watch 7 is a lock to dominate the smartwatch world when it launches later this year just as its predecessors have.
+Apple Watch 7 is a lock to dominate the smartwatch world when it launches this fall just as its predecessors have.
 That could certainly lead you to believe that Apple might rest on its laurels, but rumors suggest that won't be the case.

-Here's everything we know so far about Apple Watch 7 including the expected price, release date, design, features and more.
+Here's everything we know today about Apple Watch 7 including the expected price, release date, design, features and more.

 - iPhone 13: Price, release date, specs and more